bcm-works/job-mpf/NOTES.md

 Then I used [OpenCode](https://opencode.ai/) to generate the intial app-level code.

 Following this, I refined the output to meet my own standards, via extra prompts and manual code changes.

+## Limitations

+- The [scope of the app implementation](docs/adrs/002-app-prototype.md) was lowered based on my focus areas
+-